-If you have lost or misplaced your debit card, please call one of our customer services representatives immediately at:
+If you have lost or misplaced your debit card, please contact us immediately at:

 DURING BUSINESS HOURS

-Contact your local branch to speak with a representative.
+Contact your local branch.
 Find your local branch here.

+TURN YOUR CARD OFF!
 You can turn your debit card off using our Western States Bank mobile app!
-Download the FREE Western States Bank mobile app from your favorite app store to log in or enroll, then click on “manage my cards” from your homepage to turn your debit card on / off or customize other security restrictions for your debit card.
+Download the FREE Western States Bank mobile app from your favorite app store to log in or enroll, then click on "Manage My Cards" from the homepage to turn your debit card on / off or customize other security or transaction restrictions for your debit card.

 Before using the online banking or online bill payment services, please read the Electronic Fund Transfers (EFT) disclosure statement by clicking on the link below, which discloses important information concerning your rights and obligations:Electronic Fund Transfer Agreement and Disclosure

 Western States Bank online banking is a convenient way to access your accounts without going to the bank, allowing you to bank from the home or office 24 hours a day, seven days a week just by using your personal computer.